Michaux-Technology/Geco-Kanban/README.md

 ## ✅ Project status

 Missing features für v.
 2.4.4 :
+- In project creation mode, participants are not added.
 - New users created in List of collaborators have the password: 1234.
 Der Nutzer muss sein Passwort ändern.

 ## ✅ Questions / Answers